Letters of intent due by October 30, 2020.

 Once the application is submitted, two members of the Interdisciplinary Advisory Committee will be assigned as reviewers.
 There will be NO interviews with reviewers this cycle.

 All UNC and external applicants will meet the faculty from the Education, Training and Career Development Core.
 The purpose of this meeting is to answer questions from applicants regarding the review process, program requirements or logistics.
-Meetings will be arranged by Susan Pusek and will occur in January.
+Meetings will be arranged by Susan Pusek.

 Selection of Scholars